brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with parameters contained in the rows of the ``data`` field, and quantiles in the columns.
+		A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and quantiles in the columns.
 Results are for all chains combined.

 .. function:: summarystats(c::MCMCChains; batchsize::Integer=100)